Uninett/navappliance/README.md

 ## Operating System

-The virtual appliance is based on Debian GNU/Linux 10 (Buster), and the Debian packages released by the NAV team at their [APT repository](https://nav.uninett.no/install-instructions/#debian).
+The virtual appliance is based on Debian GNU/Linux 10 (Bullseye), and the Debian packages released by the NAV team at their [APT repository](https://nav.uninett.no/install-instructions/#debian).